Pop101/CompreSUS/README.md

 - [FAQ](#faq)

 ## General Info

 Amogus.
-Amogus.
-Amogus.
 The entire picture becomes sus. \
 \
 This project is borne out of a deep love and desire to connect with the unfortunate spacemen featured in the hit title *Among Us*, commonly referred to as *Amogus*.
 While it initially stated as a way to deepen my understanding of various image compression technologies, *[CompreSUS](https://github.com/Pop101/CompreSUS)* has become so much more.